AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Experiments

-{\bf Challenging acoustic environments.} To evaluate the acoustic conditions in our AVA-AVD, we also study the effects of voice activity detection (VAD).
+{\bf Challenging acoustic environments.} To evaluate the acoustic conditions in our AVA-AVD, we also investigate the effects of voice activity detection (VAD).
 For all of the experiments, we report the results using energy-based VAD and oracle VAD respectively.
-In general, the false alarm of both WST (40.63) and VBx (75.03) on AVA-AVD is quite high because AVA-AVD has a large amount of {\bf background music}, {\bf traffic noise}, {\bf laughter}, etc. WST is slightly better due to the enrollment mechanism, but its false alarm is significantly higher than AMI (6.6 and 4.0) where videos are only recorded in silent meeting rooms.
-Thus, different from other datasets with only indoor scenarios, simple energy-based VAD systems cannot work well on AVA-AVD.
-Other VAD methods such as combining VAD with ASR~\cite{landini2021analysis} deserve further investigation but this is out of the scope of this work.
-In the following experiments, to study the performance of AVR-Net, we only report results using {\it oracle VAD} and {\it ground truth active speaker labels}.
+In general, the false alarm of both WST (40.63) and VBx (44.59) on AVA-AVD is large because AVA-AVD has a large amount of background music, traffic noise, laughter, etc. WST is slightly better due to the enrollment mechanism, but its false alarm (40.63) on AVA-AVD is significantly higher than on AMI because the latter is only recorded in silent meeting rooms.
+Different from other datasets with only indoor scenarios, simple energy-based VAD systems cannot work well on AVA-AVD.
+Other VAD methods such as combining VAD with ASR deserve further exploration.
+In the following experiments, to study the performance of AVR-Net, we report results using {\it oracle VAD} and {\it ground truth active speaker labels} unless stated.